-- Workstations are re-imaged annually (or as needed/requested) to install new software or fix bugs.
+- Workstations are re-imaged regularly (or as needed/requested) to install new software or fix issues.

-- There is no minimum or maximum on number of computers to be considered a lab; the only requirement is the use of the space for undergraduate instruction.
-User Services: Instructional does not support research or administrative computing.
+- There is no minimum or maximum on number of computers to be considered a lab.

-- Engineering IT reserves the right to refuse support on hardware or software that is significantly past end-of-life (which is typically 8 years for PCs and past vendor support for software).
+- Engineering IT reserves the right to refuse support on hardware or software that is significantly past end-of-life at the discretion of EWS staff.

 New Service Requests